"A strategy for Storytelling."

 Here I am going to describe a strategy for storytelling for an interesting transaction.
-Every story has three major parts, "beginning, middle and ending."
-The middle part is the peak and turning point a story.
+Every story has three major parts, "beginning, middle, and ending."
+The middle part is the peak and turning point of a story.
 So the middle part has a problem or suspense.
-So in the storytelling, we need to start from the particular point for better and interesting langue learning and understanding.
+So in the storytelling, we need to start from a particular point for better and interesting language learning and understanding.

-Suppose in the below story I used story cards to explain the story for my 1st-grade children.
+Suppose in the below story I used story cards to explain the story to my 1st-grade children.

 Story: